ChrisRichner/TreeViewFolderBrowser/README.md

 ![Demo Application](https://github.com/ChrisRichner/TreeViewFolderBrowser/blob/master/article/DemoApplication.png "Demo Application running on Windows 10 Preview Build")

 Based on popular demand in the [discussion area](http://www.codeproject.com/Articles/4472/WebControls/#_comments) I've decided to put the latest code out in the wild.
 The software is provided "as is".
-Bare in mind that this is an early 3.0.0 Version which never made it's way to [codeproject.com](http://codeproject.com).
+Bear in mind that this is an early 3.0.0 Version which never made it's way to [codeproject.com](http://codeproject.com).

 ## Introduction